wrbl606/pr-agent/docs/docs/core-abilities/code_validation.md

 ## Validation of Code Suggestions

 Each suggestion in the table can be "applied", converting it to a committable Git code change that can be committed directly to the PR.
-This approach allows fix issues without returning to your IDE for manual edits — significantly faster and more convenient.
+This approach allows to fix issues without returning to your IDE for manual edits — significantly faster and more convenient.

 However, committing a suggestion in a Git environment carries more risk than in a local IDE, as you don't have the opportunity to fully run and test the code before committing.